Need to get rid of your cat’s worm infestation? Here’s how to choose the best dewormer for your cat.

 It’s difficult to identify what type of worm is afflicting your cat at home.
 If you’re not sure, you can use a broad spectrum dewormer, but beware that these come with a higher incidence of side effects compared to worm-specific products.

-Instead of using a broad spectrum dewormer, which could negatively affect your cat, it’s a good idea to consult with your veterinarian to put a name to the infestation.
+Instead of using a broad spectrum over the counter dewormer, which could negatively affect your cat, it’s a good idea to consult with your veterinarian to put a name to the infestation.

 Find a dewormer appropriate for your cat’s condition.